Edward J. K. Gitre

 XCaliber Award, recognizing exceptional, high-caliber contributions to technology-enriched teaching and learning, Virginia Tech, 2017

 Honorable Mention, Primary Source Award for Teaching, Center for Research Libraries, 2016

 John C. Slater Fellowship, American Philosophical Society Library, 2012

 “‘This is Our Story’: The Early Historiography of the Azusa Street Revival and the Spiritual Politics of Pentecostal Memory.”
 In A Light to the World: Explorations in Ecumenism, Missions and Pentecostalism.
 Editors Stanley M. Burgess and Paul Wesley Lewis.
-Eugene, OR: Pickwick, forthcoming.
+Eugene, OR: Pickwick, 2017.

 “Retread America: Postwar Re-adjustment, Boredom, and Life in The Lonely Crowd.”
 In Aesthetic Fatigue: Modernity and the Language of Waste.
 Editors John F.M.
 Clark and John Scanlan.
 Cambridge, UK: Cambridge Scholars Press, 2013.